 At the conclusion of the Fairfield Public Schools previous Strategic Plan on June 30, 2013, the Fairfield Board of Education began the process of developing a new Long-Range Plan.
 On January 15, 2013, the Board appointed the Advisory Committee on Mission and Goals to revise the school system's Mission and Goals1.
-This sub-committee met from February 2013 to January 2014, and submitted its recommendations to the full Board of Education.
+This sub-committee met from February 2013 to the fall and submitted its recommendations to the Policy Committee.
+The Policy Committee brought forward its approved text to the full to January 2014, and submitted its recommendations to the full Board of Education in January 2014.
 On March 11, 2014, the Board of Education adopted a revised Mission and Goals, which describe the Board's long-term vision for the Fairfield Public Schools.
+A timeline of this process can be found on the next page.

 The Board's Mission and Goals are aspirational.
 They are not a description of the current status of the school system; rather, they articulate the school system's loftiest aspiration - - a stretch, a challenge, to push itself to achieve what it had not previously achieved.
 The District Improvement Plan is designed to define the indicators that would represent the attainment of the Mission and Goals, as well as the actions necessary to achieve them over the next five years.
-The Mission and Goals are on the next page.
+The Mission and Goals are on the next page 5.